qaiswardag/laravel_vue_directory_and_job_board_theme/README.md

 # Intro

-Free Listing Directory, Blog & Job Board Theme
+# Ultimate Free Listing Directory, Blog & Job Board Theme

+## Introduction

+Introducing the **Ultimate Free Listing Directory, Blog & Job Board Theme**!
+Are you searching for a powerful yet user-friendly theme to manage listings, jobs, or blog posts?
+Look no further!
+Our theme is designed to provide a seamless experience for both administrators and users, thanks to its robust features and intuitive Page Builder.

+## Key Features

+The built-in Page Builder is packed with features:
+- **Drag & Drop**: Easily rearrange elements on your page.
+- **Reordering**: Change the order of your content without hassle.
+- **True Visual Editing**: See your changes in real-time as you make them.
+- **Media Library**: Access and manage your media files effortlessly.
+- **Responsive Editing**: Ensure your site looks great on all devices.
+- **Text Editing**: Customize your text with ease.
+- **Font Customization**: Choose the perfect fonts to match your style.
+- **Undo & Redo**: Experiment confidently with the ability to revert changes.
+- **YouTube Videos**: Integrate video content smoothly.

+This theme includes:
+- **Listing Directory**: Organize and manage listings effortlessly.
+- **Blog**: Share updates and engage with your audience.
+- **Job Board**: Post and manage job listings with ease.
+- **Stripe Integration**: Handle subscriptions and one-time payments securely.
+- **Customizable Design**: Tailor the look and feel of your site to match your brand.

-Allow your users to create listings, jobs, or posts without limits using the built-in Page Builder.
+Empower your users to create the perfect listings, jobs, or blog posts with our versatile Page Builder.

-Page Builder features such as Drag & Drop, Reordering, True Visual Editing, Media Library, Responsive Editing, Text Editing, Font Customization, Undo & Redo, and YouTube Videos.
+## Technical Details

-Frameworks: Laravel, Vue 3, and Nuxt.
+- **Frameworks**: Laravel, Vue 3, and Nuxt.

-Features: Drag & Drop Page Builder, Listing Directory, Blog, Job Board, and Stripe integration for subscriptions and one-time payments.
+- **Features**: Drag & Drop Page Builder, Listing Directory, Blog, Job Board, and Stripe integration for subscriptions and one-time payments.

+## Support the Project

-I would greatly appreciate if you could star the GitHub repository.
-It helps to boost the visibility of this project and encourages me to continue adding new features.
+I would greatly appreciate it if you could star the GitHub repository.
+Starring the project helps to boost its visibility and encourages me to continue adding new features.

 [Play around with the demo app](https://www.demo.myissue.dk)